Every commercial permit holder shall:

 (F) No person except an owner, who has another horse racing in a later race, or an official, shall return to the paddock until all races of that program shall have been completed.

-(G) No more than two owners of a horse, or registered stable, other than the driver, shall be entitled to admission to the paddock on any one racing day.
+(G) No more than four owners of a horse, or registered stable, other than the driver, shall be entitled to admission to the paddock on any one racing day.

 (H) During racing hours each track shall provide the services of a blacksmith within the paddock.